lamps-wg/csr-attestation/draft-ounsworth-csr-attestation.md

 A PKCS#10 or CRMF Certification Request message consists of a distinguished name, a public key, and optionally a set of attributes, collectively signed by the entity requesting certification.
-The private key used to sign the CSR MUST be different from the Attesting Environment key used to sign Evidence about the Target Environment, which controls the private key used to sign the CSR.
-To demonstrate that the private key used to sign the CSR is generated, stored, and used in a secure environment that has controls to prevent theft or misuse (including being non-exportable / non-recoverable), the Attesting Environment has to collect claims about this secure environment (or target environment, as shown in {{fig-attester}}).
+The private key used to sign the CSR MUST be different from the Attesting Key used to sign Evidence about the Target Environment, which controls the private key used to sign the CSR.
+Key separation is an important principle in cryptography and also applies to this specification with regards to the Attestation Key and the key used to sign the CSR.
+To demonstrate that the private key used to sign the CSR is generated, stored, and used in a secure environment that has controls to prevent theft or misuse (including being non-exportable / non-recoverable), the Attesting Environment has to collect claims about this secure environment (or Target Environment, as shown in {{fig-attester}}).

-{{fig-attester}} shows the interaction inside an attester.
-The attesting environment, which is provisioned with an attestation key, retrieves claims about the target environment.
-The target environment offers key generation, storage and usage, which it makes available to services.
-The attesting environment collects these claims about the target environment and signs them and exports evidence for use in remote attestation via a CSR.
+{{fig-attester}} shows the interaction inside an Attester.
+The Attesting Environment, which is provisioned with an Attestation Key, retrieves claims about the Target Environment.
+The Target Environment offers key generation, storage and usage, which it makes available to services.
+The Attesting Environment collects these claims about the Target Environment and signs them and exports Evidence for use in remote attestation via a CSR.

 ~~~
                    ^